-Escorted Group Tour: See Japan in 2020!
+ESCORTED GROUP TOUR: See Japan in 2021!
 Springtime is possibly one of the best times to visit Japan, when cherry blossom trees come out in full bloom across the nation.
 Take in the highlights, visit some of the country’s most beautiful gardens, witness the famous Spring Geisha Dances in Kyoto, enjoy a traditional tea ceremony and sample the crop (if you dare) at Japan' oldest Wasabi Farm.

 Welcome to Japan

-Upon arrival in Tokyo (Narita or Haneda airport) you will be met by our transfer person who will give you your Tokyo Transport Card (referred to as an IC Card) which will allow you to move freely around the city on the subways and train systems and assist you to transfer to our tour start hotel in Shinjuku, one of the most modern districts in the city.
+Upon arrival in Tokyo (Narita or Haneda Airport) you will be met by our transfer representative who will give you your Tokyo Transport Card (referred to as an IC Card) which will allow you to move freely around the city on the subways and train systems and assist you to transfer to your hotel in Shinjuku, one of the most modern districts in the city.
 A flight arriving to Tokyo before 16:00 would be ideal if you intend to join our Welcome Meeting commencing this evening at 18:30.

 The last stop of the day is the Shibuya Crossing - regarded as one of the busiest pedestrian intersections in the world.
 It is said that up to a 1000 people converge onto the intersection with every light change.
-Known as 'the scramble' we'll give it a go then grab a coffee at the second floor Starbucks located directly above.
-The remainder of the afternoon offers free time for you to further discover this exciting city independently, before our group Welcome Dinner at a local restaurant this evening.
+Known as 'the scramble' we'll give it a go then you can purchase a coffee at the second floor Starbucks located directly above and leisurely take in the spectacle from our vantage point.
+The remainder of the afternoon offers free time for you to further discover this exciting city independently, before our group welcome dinner at a local restaurant this evening.

 Overnight: Tokyo | Breakfast, Dinner

 Tokyo – Matsumoto.
 This morning we drive to Matsumoto, and upon arrival visit the incredibly beautiful Matsumoto Castle, which is one of the original and most complete of the handful of medieval castles that exist in Japan today.
-The towering black and white structure holds some 400 years of history, is a National Treasure and is the most iconic landmark in the city.
-The reward for climbing the narrow stairs to the top are the stunning views that can be seen from the slim wooden windows (used for archers and gunmen) of the Japanese Alps, Matsumoto City and the swans circling in the moat below.
+The towering black and white structure holds some 400 years of history, is a National Treasure (1 of only 4 castles) and is the most iconic landmark in the city.
+The reward for climbing the narrow stairs to the top are the stunning views of the Japanese Alps, Matsumoto City and the swans circling in the moat below, that can be seen from the slim wooden windows (used for archers and gunmen).
 This evening offers free time where you might wish to try the local specialty – soba noodles.

 Overnight: Matsumoto | Breakfast